DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Introduction

 \textsc{Seq2Seq} is an essential setting in NLP that covers a wide range of important tasks such as open-ended sentence generation, dialogue, paraphrasing, and text style transfer.
-In this paper, we propose \model (in~\Figref{fig:intro} (c)), a classifier-free diffusion model that supports \textsc{Seq2Seq} text generation tasks.
+In this paper, we propose \model, depicted in~\Figref{fig:intro}(c), a classifier-free diffusion model that supports \textsc{Seq2Seq} text generation tasks.
 By modeling the conditional probability of the target sentence $\textbf{w}$ given context $\textbf{x}$ using one single model, one advantage of \model is that this paradigm allows a complete model to fit data distribution and utilize conditional guidance, rather than depending on a separate classifier.

+Different from canonical generation approaches in an autoregressive (AR) left-to-right manner~\citep{radford2019language}, \model generates text tokens parallelly in the non-autoregressive (NAR) way.
 To corroborate the effectiveness of our \textsc{DiffuSeq}, we conduct experiments on four \textsc{Seq2Seq} tasks.
-Compared to autoregressive (AR) and non-autoregressive (NAR) models, which suffer from the ``degeneration'' problem~\citep{holtzman2019curious} and rely on decoding strategies, \textsc{DiffuSeq} can achieve considerable sentence-level diversity without sacrificing the quality (see~\Secref{sec:result}).
+Compared to AR and NAR models, which suffer from the ``degeneration'' problem~\citep{holtzman2019curious} and rely on decoding strategies, \textsc{DiffuSeq} can achieve considerable sentence-level diversity without sacrificing the quality (see~\Secref{sec:result}).

 To sum up, we make a series of technical and conceptual contributions: (a) we are the first to deploy the diffusion model on \textsc{Seq2Seq} text generation, and our proposed \model as a conditional language model is trained end-to-end in a classifier-free manner; (b) we establish a theoretical connection among AR, NAR and \model models, and justify \model as an extension of iterative-NAR models; (c) with strong empirical evidence, we demonstrate the great potential of diffusion models in complex conditional language generation tasks.